shsamyam/shsamyam.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the [Department of Agricultural and Applied Economics](https://agecon.uga.edu/) at the [University of Georgia](https://uga.edu).
-I am an applied microeconomist specializing in agricultural and labor economics with a focus on U.S. agricultural labor, trade, firm dynamics, and immigration policy.
 I am on the 2024-25 job market.

 [Curriculum Vitae](https://shsamyam.github.io/files/CV.pdf)